 The gastric balloon procedure, or endoscopic intragastric balloon, is not surgical, and no part of your stomach is removed.
 With this less-invasive procedure, an experienced bariatric surgeon places a balloon in your stomach.
 The balloon is then partially inflated.
 With the balloon taking up more room in your stomach, you feel fuller far sooner and, as a result, you eat less.
 The balloon is then removed up to a year after the initial procedure.
 To see how it works and hear from other patients, watch these videos.

 Paul Cartwright, MD, who leads the bariatric surgery team, has triple accreditation in bariatric surgery, minimally invasive surgery and flexible therapeutic endoscopy.
-In the past five years, more than 120 patients have been treated for morbid obesity at Midtown Medical Center.
+In the past five years, more than 120 patients have been treated for morbid obesity at Piedmont Columbus Regional Midtown Campus.
 The experience, training and expertise of our physicians makes our bariatric program the only one of its kind in the region.
 See our gallery of patient photographs, before and after bariatric surgery.

-At Midtown Medical Center, our multi-disciplinary approach is designed to help you succeed in meeting your health and weight-loss goals.
+At Piedmont Columbus Regional Midtown Campus, our multi-disciplinary approach is designed to help you succeed in meeting your health and weight-loss goals.
 All patients visit with a psychologist.
 You also work with a specially trained dietician who understands the needs of bariatric patients in ways a typical dietician does not.
 And you have opportunities, before and after surgery, to connect with support groups to help you maintain a new healthier lifestyle for many years to come.

 Some of our patients are satisfied to lose only 50 percent of their excess weight.